djalbat/xgl-server/README.md

 server.use(router);
 ```
 It might be possible to do without Express if the `response` object provided to the `png()` method explained below supports a `setHeader()` method and can be passed to a `pipe()` method.
-It is also certainly possible to do without Necessary.
+It is certainly possible to do without Necessary.

 Two routes need to be set up.
-One for the texture map in PNG format, provided by the `png()` method; and one for an HTML page with a corresponding JSON description, provided by the `json()` method.
+One for the texture map itself in PNG format, provided by the `png()` method; and one for an HTML page with a corresponding JSON description provided by the `json()` method embedded in it.
 ```js
 const textureMapURI = ...,
       indexPageURL = ...